Snoworange420/micg/README.md

 ## Disclaimer

-Mine and craft game is NOT related to any other sqaure sandbox games (e.g. Minesweeper, 2048, Super Mario Bros.)
+Mine and Craft game is NOT related to any other sqaure sandbox games (e.g. Minesweeper, 2048, Super Mario Bros.)